Seattle’s drawbridges need millions of dollars in maintenance

 This minor miracle requires constant maintenance work, to serve a city that lacks the money and plans to replace its old bridges anytime soon.

-The Seattle Department of Transportation (SDOT) has identified about $7.8 million of urgent projects to keep the Ballard, Fremont and University steel-deck bridges, and the Spokane Street swing bridge, reliable for marine openings.
+The Seattle Department of Transportation (SDOT) has identified about $7.8 million worth of urgent projects to keep the Ballard, Fremont and University steel-deck bridges, and the Spokane Street swing bridge, reliable for marine openings.

 The agency compiled the list at the request of Seattle City Councilmember Alex Pedersen, who toured the University Bridge last month with SDOT roadway structures director Matt Donahue.